 Identify any Amazon RDS database instances that appear to be overutilized and upgrade (upsize) them to help handle better the database workload and improve the response time.
 By default, an RDS database instance is considered "overutilized" when meets the following criteria:

-The average CPU utilization has been more than 90% for the last 7 days.
+The daily average CPU utilization has been more than 90% for the last 7 days.

 - The AWS CloudWatch metrics utilized to detect overused RDS instances are:

 CPUUtilization - the percentage of CPU utilization (Units: Percent).

 Note: You can change the default threshold values for this rule on the Cloud Conformity console and set your own values for CPU utilization to configure the overuse level for your RDS instances.